Real-Time Modern C++ (C++11/14/17)

 • Include guards

-• Linking to C code
+• Linkage to non-C++ code

 Namespaces

-• Problems with organising large code bases
+• Organising large code bases

 • Namespace resolution issues

-Introduction to Object Oriented Design
+Principles of Object Oriented Design

 • Modularisation